Stanford University: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 - 2 teacher recommendations + 1 counselor recommendation

-- SAT/ACT scores (required — self-reported accepted initially)
+- SAT/ACT scores (optional — test-optional for freshmen)

 - Arts portfolio (optional, if applicable)